Bali vs Thailand | A Brutally Honest Comparison

 Or maybe you’re a city slicker who needs public transport, pulsating nightlife, and modern shopping centers?

 Well, Bangkok is a world class city.
-And it’s just waiting to be explored.
+And, with so many things to do there, it’s just waiting to be explored.

 Sometimes bigger really is better right?